shivanker/razer-kbd-osx/README.md

 1. Clone the repo
 2. Build the project by typing `make`
-3. Run the `osx-razer-led` program to get the effect you want.
+3. Run the `razer-kbd-osx` program to get the effect you want.

 Currently supported effects:

 ```
-usage: osx-razer-led <command> [options]
+usage: razer-kbd-osx <command> [options]
 Where <command> is one of:

    info                        # Display some keyboard information.